zithro/qubes-doc/arch-spec-0.3.md

 such problems is to allow the user to create AppVMs that would have non-persistent home directory, i.e. the file used to backup the home directory would be discarded after every reboot of this particular AppVM.
-The user might then just use such a one-time AppVM to do a particular task, and later just discard everything, so that the next time the user starts the machine is clean.
+The user might then just use such a one-time AppVM to do a particular task, and later just discard everything, so that the next time the user starts the machine, it is clean.

-(^19) Or reverted to the user's chosen "last known good state".
+(^19^) Or reverted to the user's chosen "last known good state".

-Another option would be let the user mount the AppVM's home directory into another AppVM, say the "inves- tigation AppVM", that would contain various tools that an experienced user might use in order to see if any- thing is suspicious in the home directory and remove the offending files if needed.
+Another option would be to let the user mount the AppVM's home directory into another AppVM, say the "inves- tigation AppVM", that would contain various tools that an experienced user might use in order to see if any- thing is suspicious in the home directory and remove the offending files if needed.

-This scenario with compromised home directory presents a much easier task for the investigator, than tradi- tional investigation into a compromised system, where virtually every component might be compromised, starting from the BIOS an PC devices firmware, through boot loader an kernel, system root fileystem, and on the home directory ending.
+This scenario with compromised home directory presents a much easier task for the investigator, than tradi- tional investigation into a compromised system, where virtually every component might be compromised, starting from the BIOS and PC devices firmware, through boot loader and kernel, system root fileystem, and on the home directory ending.
 Here we "only" need to investigate the home directory for potentially malicious modifications.

 **4.7.
-Runtime integrity verification of running AppVMs**
+Runtime integrity verification of running AppVMs** (OUTDATED)

 It would be desirable if Qubes could also provide a mechanism for runtime verification of the running kernel in the AppVMs, to detect potential runtime attacks, e.g. installation of a kernel keylogger or other form of a